DualStreamFoveaNet: A Dual Stream Fusion Architecture with Anatomical Awareness for Robust Fovea Localization: Related Work

-To overcome the issue of limited receptive field, our previous work models long-range connections by proposing a two-branch segmentation architecture (Bilateral-ViT~\cite{song2022bilateral}), which utilizes a multi-head self-attention (MHSA) mechanism of transformer networks~\cite{vaswani2017attention, dosovitskiy2020image,chen2021transunet}.
-The main branch of Bilateral-ViT consists of 12 consecutive MHSA layers in the bottleneck, constituting the global features for the decoder.
-An additional vessel branch is designed to extract multi-scale spatial information from the vessel segmentation map as the second input.
-The decoder of Bilateral-ViT simultaneously fuses multi-cue features between the fundus and blood vessel distribution, achieving the best-reported results on two public datasets, \texttt{Messidor}~\cite{decenciere2014feedback} and \texttt{PALM}~\cite{55pk-8z03-19}.
-However, the multi-scale convolutional operation in the decoder has two main limitations, (1) non-global multi-cue feature fusion and (2) computationally expensive.
-To overcome these limitations, we propose a novel architecture, named Bilateral-Fuser, which includes an encoder for global-connected multi-cue fusion and introduce adaptively learnable tokens to reduce computational amount.
+To address the constraint of limited receptive field, our prior work proposes a two-branch segmentation architecture (Bilateral-ViT~\cite{song2022bilateral}) to model long-range connections.
+This architecture utilizes a multi-head self-attention (MHSA) mechanism of transformer networks~\cite{vaswani2017attention, dosovitskiy2020image,chen2021transunet} in a novel way.
+In Bilateral-ViT, the main branch consisted of 12 consecutive MHSA layers constituting global retinal features, while an auxiliary vessel branch extracted multi-scale spatial information from vessel segmentation.
+The decoder simultaneously fused multi-cue features from fundus and vessels using multi-scale convolutions.
+While achieving state-of-the-art results on two publicly available datasets, \texttt{Messidor}~\cite{decenciere2014feedback} and \texttt{PALM}~\cite{55pk-8z03-19}, Bilateral-ViT suffers from lacking global multi-cue fusion and high computational costs.
+To overcome these limitations, we develop a new architecture called DualStreamFoveaNet (DSFN) incorporating a dual-stream encoder capable of globally fusing multi-cue features.
+Additionally, we introduce adaptively learnable tokens to effectively reduce computation demands.